Kotlin/KEEP/notes/value-classes.md

 If, for example, Kotlin/Native starts optimizing short strings as values and strips them of stable identity, then the above code might start producing `false` result of comparison.
 However, there is no way we can detect this kind of code and start warning that its behavior will be changing in the future, since this code performs an allowed reference comparison of two instances of type `Any` and the actual comparison can be buried deeply in the library code (as in the case of `IdentityHashMap`).

 There are two approaches to this breaking change.
 One is to just make it in a major Kotlin version and live with it, while trying a combination of heuristics to identify and warn on as much potentially broken code as possible in advance.
 We can start marking all identity-dependent types (like `IdentityHashMap`) and functions with a special annotation and warn on all attempts to pass a `@DeprecatedIdentity` classes to them.
-Given relatively rare use on identity-sensitive operations in the general Kotlin code, this approach could be fruitful in cleaning up Kotlin code of potentially-broken-in-future identity-sensitive operations without producing too much false negative noise.
+Given relatively rare use of identity-sensitive operations in the general Kotlin code, this approach could be fruitful in cleaning up Kotlin code of potentially-broken-in-future identity-sensitive operations without producing too much false negative noise.

 The other is to use the approach of JVM Project Valhalla to reference comparisons.
 Valhalla plans to implement reference comparisons between JVM primitives by comparing the underlying values.
 This way, the actual identity of the boxed value classes will never be visible to the user code.
 With Valhalla, JVM will be free to optimize allocations and copies of its primitive (value) classes without affecting runtime semantics of any kind of user code.
 However, the Valhalla approach still does not support non-breaking migration of plain immutable classes to Valhalla primitive (value) classes.
 The nature of a breaking change is different, though.
 Modifying a bit the code that was shown in the introduction, this code today sees two strings with the same value but having different identity ([playground](https://pl.kotl.in/sQkVU6vy2)):